guykuo/Prusa-Firmware/README.md

 NEW on July 1 2019-
 Extruder microstep rate has been reduced to avoid overrunning EINSY.
 E-steps are now 1/2 of what was needed for prior BNB firmware
-Please set e-steps via terminal to new values.
+Set e-steps to new values via terminal window.
 -
 PLEASE DO A FACTORY RESET WITH DATA ERASURE after installing this firmware.
 Failure to clear out old EEPROM setttings can produce odd printer behavior.
 -